Svanteberg/DeepLearningCourse_UMU/Lab1/README.md

-# Laboration 1 - Using convolutional network for classification of the Fashion MNIST data set.
+# Laboration 1 - Using convolutional networks for the classification of the Fashion MNIST data set.

 Since I'm not an experienced programmer and Python is new to me, I took the opportunity to practice and made a GUI for developing convolutional networks.
 It is implemented in Tkinter.
 Since developing a flexible GUI; capable of every possible variation of data processing, network architectures and training schemes; is an overwelming task, naturally this GUI will have its limitations.